 The sun's activity and conditions vary on almost every timescale, from tiny changes that happen over milliseconds, to solar eruptions that last hours or days, to its 27-day rotation.
 The solar magnetic field cycles through a complete change in direction and back about every 22 years, which in turn gives rise to the roughly 11-year cycle in solar activity.
 As magnetic field becomes more complex, it releases energy near the solar surface.
 These solar explosions can take the form of solar flares, coronal mass ejections, or releases of incredibly fast charged particles that race out from the sun at nearly the speed of light.

 NASA watches the sun nearly 24-seven with a fleet of solar observatories, studying everything from the sun's tenuous outer atmosphere, to its roiling surface, and even peering inside the sun using magnetic and helioseismic instruments.

-NASA observes the sun and studies its processes with such missions as the Solar Dynamics Observatory, the Solar Terrestrial Relations Observatory, the Interface Region Imaging Spectrograph, the Reuven Ramaty High Energy Solar Spectroscope Imager, the joint ESA/NASA Solar and Heliospheric Observatory, and the joint JAXA/NASA Hinode.
-In 2018, NASA plans to launch two more sun observers: Solar Probe Plus and the European Space Agency/NASA's Solar Orbiter.
+NASA observes the sun and studies its processes with such missions as the Parker Solar Probe, Solar Dynamics Observatory, the Solar Terrestrial Relations Observatory, the Interface Region Imaging Spectrograph, the Reuven Ramaty High Energy Solar Spectroscope Imager, the joint ESA/NASA missions Solar and Heliospheric Observatory,and Solar Orbiter, and the joint JAXA/NASA Hinode.